Frequently Asked Questions

 What is the difference between a Market Value and an Agreed value Policy?

-In the event of a total loss of your boat under a market value policy, underwriters will consider the value of the boat in line with the current market conditions and pay a settlement based on what they consider to be a fair market value.
-Whereas, if you have insured your boat under an agreed value policy then the value of the boat is agreed at the beginning of the policy and if there is a total loss then the agreed value will be paid without deduction for market conditions.
+Each insurer will usually have their own definitions for Market and Agreed Value.
+In most cases, in the event of a total loss of your boat under a market value policy, underwriters will typically consider the value of the boat in line with the current market conditions and pay a settlement based on what they consider to be a fair market value.
+Whereas, if you have insured your boat under an agreed value policy then the value of the boat is agreed at the beginning of the policy and if there is a total loss then the agreed value may be paid without deduction for market conditions.

 Am I entitled to any No Claims Discount/ Bonus?